rakeshakkineni/Sensor_Fusion_CAMERA_Project3/README.md

 - Repeat this for all the detector , descriptor combinations.
 - Identify the top 3 detector , descriptor combination with minimal slope stddev.

+This method does not compare each TTC point with the reference TTC but it compares the general trend.
+Here i do not have reference TTC values for CAMERA.

 #### Analysis

-Following picture show plots of TTC for different images calculated using different detector , descriptor combinations.
-This picture does not include TTC values of ORB Detector for all the descriptors as there were cases where output was NAN.
+Following picture shows plots of TTC for different input images, TTC was calculated using different detector , descriptor combinations.
+This picture does not include TTC values of ORB Detector as with ORB Detector all the descriptors had NAN in output.

  <img src="output/CAMERA_Performance_Analysis/CAMERA_TTC_Comparison_All_Combinations.png" width="779" height="414" />

-I choose this approach as manual TTC calculated using LIDAR 2D plots cannot be used and it was not insisted.
+I choose this approach as manually calculated TTC, using LIDAR 2D plots, cannot be used and it was not insisted.

-Following are top 3 detector , descriptors based on above method.
+Following are top 3 detector , descriptors combinations based on above method.
  - AZAKE, ORB
  - FAST , SIFT
  - SHITOMASI , BRIEF